 Even though time was bringing out the right attitudes, our area still lacked an environment that would serve and meet the daily needs of individual children with mental retardation.
 How very fortunate for the people of Tangipahoa Parish that the Pirosko family decided to move into our area in 1972.
-Joseph and Mary Pirosko had a son, Steven, who was born with Down syndrome.
+Joseph and Mary Pirosko had a son, Stephen, who was born with Down syndrome.
 Immediately after settling in, the Piroskos joined the Hammond-Ponchatoula ARC.
 It did not take long for the Piroskos to recognize the lack of services our area provided for children with mental retardation.
-They had previously lived in Illinois where Steven’s needs were fully met.
-The program Steven was in provided services from “the cradle to the grave” so to speak.
+They had previously lived in Illinois where Stephen’s needs were fully met.
+The program Stephen was in provided services from “the cradle to the grave” so to speak.
 They had seen what was provided in Illinois for their son and decided to find a way to bring those services to our area.
 Mary Pirosko accepted the challenge.
 She was determined to make a difference for her special needs child and other children with disabilities like him.
 She began to make contacts and started working with the Office of Mental Retardation to develop a Day Developmental Training Center in Tangipahoa Parish.

 In the fall of 1972, Mary solicited our community for help in starting a class for disabled children.
 And help is what she got.
 The founding members of the Hammond-Ponchatoula ARC stood firmly behind her beliefs.
 Some of the members of this group were Mrs. Shirley Vitter, Mrs. Hazel Fletcher, Joe DeMarco, and Mr. & Mrs. C. M. Fagan.
 Before long a classroom was provided at the Methodist Church in Hammond through the help of Katie Wainwright.
 The Knights of Columbus donated tables and chairs.
 But two vital factors were still missing, a teacher, director and funding.
-Being the driven determined person, Mary Pirosko is, she convinced Steven’s teacher in Illinois to move to Louisiana and undertake the mission to start a class in our area.
+Being the driven determined person, Mary Pirosko is, she convinced Stephen’s teacher in Illinois to move to Louisiana and undertake the mission to start a class in our area.
 A vision was finally starting to emerge.
 By the end of 1972, Barry Meyer and his wife, Ellen moved to Hammond to assist Mary in her mission.
 But there was still the problem of funding and the state would not make any provisions until the organization was self sufficient for one year.

 Mary would not give up.
 She contacted Hank Jones, president of the Police Jury, his jurors and the City of Hammond pleading for funds.
 And again our community made us proud.
 Each group donated $2500.00 but we still lacked the final $2500.00 needed.
 The generous late Buddy Billups donated the remaining $2500.00 needed to get started.
 So in January 1973, the Hammond Ponchatoula ARC name was changed to the Tangipahoa ARC and the first class was started serving six children with various levels of mental retardation and developmental disabilities.
 Barry Meyer, presently Executive Director of Baton Rouge ARC, was the first supervisor and the organization was run on a budget of $7000.00 for one year.
 Families were solicited through fliers handed out at the Hammond A & P Grocery Store by the Piroskos and Meyers.
 The many long hours and hard work had paid off.
 The Pirosko’s dream along with many others was finally a reality.